Have you ever visited a magnificent waterfall and dreamt of being so close to it to experiencing its chill on your face?

-We strolled along the promenade, took some snaps and walked towards the jetty to take a boat tour to experience the stunning falls.
+We strolled along the promenade, took some snaps and walked towards the jetty to take a Rhine River cruise to experience the stunning falls.
 The boat took us right up to the facade of the falls.
 The roar was deafening and the force of the falls created a cool mist permeating the air and soaking us with its rejuvenating freshness.

 In the middle of the falls stood a mighty rock which was reachable on a circular boat tour, during which one can climb up the stairs and observe the natural spectacle from the top.